Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Preheat broiler.

-- Rinse tomatillos and place on rimmed baking sheet.
-Broil 4 inches from heat source for about 5 minutes or until charred in spots.
+- Rinse tomatillos and place on a rimmed baking sheet.
+Broil 4 inches from the heat source for about 5 minutes or until charred in spots.
 Remove from oven; carefully flip over and return to oven.
-Broil an additional 5 minutes or until blistered.
+Broil for an additional 5 minutes or until blistered.

 - Carefully place broiled tomatillos and jalapeno in the jar of a blender; pulse several times.
-Scrape down the sides of the jar; add remaining ingredients.
-Pulse again until mixture is smooth.
+Scrape down the sides of the jar; add the remaining ingredients.
+Pulse again until the mixture is smooth.

 Maria and Josh are the creators and authors of the sweet blog Two Peas And Their Pod where you will find easy, fresh-ingredient meal ideas (and lots and LOTS of cookie recipes).
 They created a black and corn salsa that is healthy, flavorful, and definitely addictive:

-My husband's favorite salsa.
-This is a very versatile recipe--you can omit the cucumber and substitute red bell pepper, tomatoes, peaches, nectarine, or even strawberries.
+This is my husband's favorite salsa.
+It's a very versatile recipe—you can omit the cucumber and substitute red bell pepper, tomatoes, peaches, nectarine, or even strawberries.

 - 3 ripe mangos